Price Controls and Anti-Monopoly in Kuwait

 • For competition concerns, file a report with the Competition Protection Authority.

-• During emergencies, report price gouging immediately — authorities act quickly on these complaints.
+• During emergencies, report price gouging immediately — MOCI acts quickly on these complaints.

 What should you NOT do?

-• Do not panic-buy during shortages — this worsens the problem and can drive illegal price increases.
+• Do not panic-buy during shortages — this worsens the problem and drives illegal price increases.

 • Do not accept overcharging silently — one complaint can trigger an inspection that helps everyone.

-• Do not share unverified price-gouging claims on social media — report to MOCI first and let them investigate.
+• Do not share unverified price-gouging claims on social media — report to MOCI first.
+Social media defamation is a criminal offence in Kuwait.

 You came here to know your rights — help someone else know theirs.